-- Certain types of REITS can be risky: Not all REITs are created equal and in particular, non-traded or private REITs are not as easy to sell.
+- Some REITs can be risky: Not all REITs are created equal and in particular, non-traded or private REITs are not as easy to sell.

-- Can be expensive: Certain types of REITs require a minimum investment of $25,000 to get started.
+- They can be expensive: To begin investing, some REITs require a minimum investment of $25,000.

-- May lose dividend payments: During an economic downturn, you could lose your dividend payments if the property stops producing adequate income.
+- You may lose dividend payments: During an economic downturn, you could lose your dividend payments if the property stops producing adequate income.

 Different Types of REITs

-There are actually several different kinds of REITs, depending on how the shares are bought and held.
+There are several kinds of REITs, depending on how the shares are bought and held.
 Here is an overview of the different types of REITs you can invest in.

 Publicly-Traded Equity REITs

-Publicly-traded REITs are listed on the national securities exchange and are regulated by the SEC.
 Individual investors can buy and sell REITs with an ordinary brokerage account.
-Publicly-traded REITs tend to be more transparent and liquid than non-traded or private REITs.
+Publicly traded REITs tend to be more transparent and liquid than non-traded or private REITs.